xiota/geany-preview/docs/CQA.md

 > Why don't HTML documents don't look the same in Preview as in the Chromium (and Firefox)?

 Although the rendering engine used by the webview is related to the one in Chromium, it uses a default stylesheet that is different from the one used by Chromium.
-You can add rules to your stylesheet or use a "stylesheet reset".
+The "quirks" modes may also be different.
+You can try adding rules to your stylesheet or using a "stylesheet reset".
+If formatting is important, test your documents in the target web browsers.

 > Why doesn't _____ context menu item work when _____?